Dayton Defective Seatbelt Attorney

 Seat belts reduce deaths in car crashes significantly, saving thousands of lives every year.
 However, if something is wrong with your seat belt, you run the risk of serious injury and death.
-If you are the victim of a defective seatbelt, contact Elk & Elk immediately.
+If you are the victim of a defective seatbelt, contact a defective seatbelt lawyer in Dayton immediately.
 You may be able to claim compensation for your injuries through a product liability lawsuit.

 - Our attorneys maintain an open line of communication with our clients, helping you stay informed and up to date about the facts of your case.